alexwlchan/alexwlchan.net/src/notes/2026/2026-03-28-example-certificates.md

 I still don't really understand HTTPS or TLS certificates and I'm not sure how to fix this if I encounter another misconfigured website -- but I only use `example.com` for testing, so for now I can just pick another website to test instead.

+## Why wasn't this caught by my tests?

+I use [vcrpy to test my HTTP code][vcrpy], but it doesn't do anything with TLS certificates, just unencrypted HTTP responses.
+I didn't catch this until I tried regenerating my recorded cassettes, and discovered that the HTTPS certificate issues meant I could no longer do so.

+Perhaps I need a procedure for regenerating vcrpy cassettes when I upgrade my dependencies, or on a fixed schedule?

 [certifi-393]: https://github.com/certifi/python-certifi/issues/393
 [certifi-347]: https://github.com/certifi/python-certifi/pull/347/changes
 [cpython-62817]: https://github.com/python/cpython/issues/62817
+[vcrpy]: /2025/testing-with-vcrpy/